DCAN-Labs/functional-random-forest/README.md

 The `RFSD` and `FRF` packages contain `bash` wrappers for executing the algorithm from the command line.
 Parameter files are used to store the configuration for the analysis.
-Below are the parameters available for running the RFSD using the ConstructModelTreeBag_wrapper.sh.
-These parameters can be found in the TreeBagParamFile_example.bash:
+Below are the parameters available for running the `RFSD` using the `ConstructModelTreeBag_wrapper.sh`.
+These parameters can be found in the `TreeBagParamFile_example.bash`:

 ```bash
 #!/bin/bash